digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ### 7 Pin layout

-While the AU Falcon originally came with a 12 pin flat connector, a more appropriate and cost-effective connector to be used in the modern day is actually a 7 Pin layout.
+While the AU Falcon originally came with a 12 pin flat connector, a more appropriate and cost-effective connector to be used at the time of writing is actually a 7 Pin layout.
 This is simply as many trailers with the 12 pin connector exceed normal towing conditions for vehicles, unless you intend on towing an older Caravan or other heavy duty trailer.
-If you are intend on using a [12 Pin Layout](#12-pin-layout), note that the AU Falcon only implements a partial implementation of this standard regardless.

 > NOTE: The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.